nih-cfde/gene-expression-browser/README.md

 # Knowledge Base iframe endpoints

-The expression browser is integrated with Deriva through the Knowledge base, a Markdown-based facility that allows arbitrary content to be associated with controlled vocabulary terms (e.g., genes and anatomical sites.)
+The expression browser is integrated with Deriva through the Knowledge Base, a Markdown-based facility that allows arbitrary content to be associated with controlled vocabulary terms (e.g., genes and anatomical sites.)
 To facilitate this integration the expression browser provides URLs/endpoints suitable for inclusion within an HTML `<iframe>` in the Knowledge base Markdown.
 The main iframe endpoints, intended to be used in the Markdown